etianen/django-herokuapp/README.rst

 django-herokuapp provides a `Procfile <https://raw.github.com/etianen/django-herokuapp/master/herokuapp/project_template/Procfile>`_ for running waitress on your Heroku site.
 This file should be tweaked as desired, and placed in the root of your repository.
-If you've used the ``start_herokuapp_project`` script to set up your project, then this will have already been taken care of for you.
+If you've used the ``start_herokuapp_project.py`` script to set up your project, then this will have already been taken care of for you.